email-markup-consortium/emailmarkup.org/src/pages/en/docs/vision.md

 </h1>
 ```

 Yahoo removes the `color` property and its value because it does not support the `rgb()` functional notation in the whitespace syntax.
-It keeps everything as it.
+It keeps everything else as it is.

 ```html
 <h1 style="text-transform:uppercase; font-size:1.3em;">